Dantescur/netrc-parser/README.md

-# netrc-rs
+# netrc-parser

 A Rust library for parsing and manipulating `.netrc` files.

-`netrc-rs` provides a modern, idiomatic parser for `.netrc` files, supporting machine entries, login credentials, accounts, and macro definitions (`macdef`).
+`netrc-parser` provides a modern, idiomatic parser for `.netrc` files, supporting machine entries, login credentials, accounts, and macro definitions (`macdef`).
 It includes serialization to JSON and TOML, file I/O, and comprehensive error handling.

 ## Installation